 Simple Assault

-Penalties for simple assault in Mississippi include up to six months in jail and/or a fine up to $500.
+Penalties for simple assault in Mississippi include up to six months in jail and/or a fine of up to $500.

 Aggravated Assault